ByteRookie/AGS_Service/README.md

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
 Each page shows your progress (for example, "Step 2/5") and a text summary of your selections so far.
 Labels include helpful tooltips describing what each setting does and show the default value when optional.
 1. **Select rooms** – pick one or more areas using the built‑in area selector.
 The running summary lists every chosen room.
 2. **Add devices** – use the device table to add media players.
 Choose the room, device type (`tv` or `speaker`) and a unique priority.
 If you pick a number already in use the other devices shift down automatically.
 Optionally supply an `override_content` keyword that keeps the room active when detected.
-3. **Manage sources** – a similar table lets you add or remove playback sources.
-Browsing media from the highest‑priority speaker fills in the source value automatically and one entry can be marked as the default.
+3. **Manage sources** – use a table to add or remove playback sources.
+Each entry specifies the name, source value, content type and whether it is the default.
 4. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
 Every field includes a short tooltip explaining its purpose.
 Required fields show a `*` and defaults appear in parentheses.
 Available options (defaults in parentheses):
    - `disable_zone` – ignore the state of `zone.home` when `True` (`False`).
    - `primary_delay` – seconds to wait before clearing the primary speaker (`5`).